codicate/geet/readme.md

 - After the initial setup, all commands can be run directly with `geet` instead of `cargo run --`.
 - Replace `<commit-hash>` in commands with the actual hash of the commit you want to reference.
+- The cat command supports both current files and commit objects with formatted output.
+- The cleanup command safely removes the .geet directory, allowing for a fresh repository initialization.

 ---